 To allow ample time for the application process, you should complete and submit an application for admission a minimum of three months in advance of the semester that you would like to enter Dordt College.
-For the fall semester, the preferred deadline is May 1.
+For the fall semester, the preferred deadline is April 1, although maximum financial aid consideration is given to applicants who are admitted prior to January 15.
 For the spring semester, the preferred deadline is October 1.

 Complete an application: Completing an application is free for all international applicants.
 To apply online now, create an account and begin an application.

-ACT or SAT Scores: Except under special circumstances, all students must submit official copies of their scores on either the ACT or SAT in order to be approved for admission to Dordt College.
+ACT or SAT Scores: All students must submit official copies of their scores on either the ACT or SAT in order to be approved for admission to Dordt College.
 Scanned copies may be sent for review, but official copies or notation on official high school transcripts will be required before an I-20 can be issued.

 Dordt College's ACT College code is 1301.
 To request that your score report be sent to Dordt College, visit the ACT Report Request page.